 I'm in a BSN program started 3 months now and I experienced a lot, partly due to the learning curve but sound like you past that stage.
 I failed my very first test.
 My problem was not with knowledge and lack of studying, it was interpretation of NCLEX style questions.
 I am really statical type and had a hard time figuring out the correct answer when all the answers are correct.In nursing they want the best answer based on the given senario, not based on book knowledge.
 That is why they emphasize critical thinking.
 If your school uses NCLEX style questions in test (questions that begins like "The nurse knows"...or The nursing student understands that...) then you need a NCLEX review book to help you.
 I brought a Review and Rationales book and after I read testing strategies on the first few pages and practiced what you look for, I had no problem passing other tests.
 I even passed one test recently that I honestly did not study for.
-If you are 1 year in the program and your instructors haven't given you some sort of feedback on how to proceed I'd get an NCLEX book, many people swear by Saunders, I got it I don't really like it.
-I like the Mosby's Comprehensive review and the Review and Rationales series I really liked.
+If you are 1 year in the program and your instructors haven't given you some sort of feedback on how to proceed I'd get an NCLEX book

-.
+Getting A's don't matter in the nursing program.
 Join the student nursing association, and participate in volunteering in the community if you can , it's stuff like that will look good on your resume and help you get employed when you are done.

 Last edit by ArrowRN on Mar 30, '13